ADOLESCENT MEDICINE FELLOWSHIP PROGRAM

 Prepare for an academic career, adolescent health programs innovation and leadership, and/or specialty practice in a multi-institutional collaborative based at the University of Illinois at Chicago, Department of Pediatrics, in cooperation with the Divisions of Adolescent Medicine at Stroger Hospital.

-This is a 3 year ACGME approved fellowship that includes an Masters of Public Health (MPH) opportunities for research in adolescent depression, HIV in adolescents and young adults, and violence prevention, and a broad range of clinical experiences including school-based health centers, adolescent psychiatry inpatient, joint med-psych outpatient, eating disorders, juvenile detention clinics, adolescent gynecology, family planning, sports medicine, obesity treatment, trauma and violence prevention.
+This is a 3 year ACGME approved fellowship that includes a Masters of Public Health (MPH) opportunities for research in adolescent depression, HIV in adolescents and young adults, and violence prevention, as well as a broad range of clinical experiences including school-based health centers, adolescent psychiatry inpatient, joint med-psych outpatient, eating disorders, juvenile detention clinics, adolescent gynecology, family planning, sports medicine, obesity treatment, trauma and violence prevention.

 The subspecialty Adolescent Medicine Fellowship is designed to promote competence in clinical care of adolescents and young adults, development of research skills that will support clinical and health services research oriented toward adolescents, development of advocacy skills in the area of adolescent health, and the development of teaching skills in adolescent medicine.

 All applicants interested in applying must be registered with the National Resident Matching Program (NRMP) and apply through the Electronic Residency Applications Service (ERAS).
 We accept trainees who have completed a residency in pediatrics, family medicine, or internal medicine.
 We only sponsor J1 visas.
 Please contact the Program Coordinator for further information.